rustyeddy/rustyeddy.com/content/software/_index.md

 ## An Tale of Software Development

-Kelly got ahold of me wanting some software developed for a self watering garden tool that Mark had designed.
+Kelly got ahold of me wanting some software developed for a self watering garden system that Mark had designed.
 The hardware is composed of a soil moisture and temperature sensor with a chip that has a wifi to communicate with an external _controllor_.
+It also has a pump that can be controlled by dry soil or manually from an app on a phone.

 The process went a little like this:

 ## The Design Phase - Getting Started

-I had Kelly tell me how the product was going to be used.
+I had Kelly tell me how the product was meant to do.
 She describe all the various ways the software was going to be used, case by case in high level (non-technical) detail.
-With that we were able to break out all the ___use cases___ into individual stories on how the product was going to be used.
+These _user stories_ Kelly told we were able to break out all the ___use cases___ into individual descriptions on the various ways the product was going to be used.

 ### Use Cases and Requirements